 The value of having your own email database (in sales and marketing terms)

-So, what kind of numbers can you expect from sending emails to your B2B database?
-These are the average email rates in the UK in 2019:
+So, what kind of interaction can you expect from sending emails to your B2B database?

-Average open rate: 17.5% (emails that have been opened to read)
+- open rate – 17.5% (emails which have been opened and read)

-Average click-through rate: 2.4% (when a button, link or image in the email has been clicked on)
+- click-through rate – 2.4% (when a button, link or image in the email has been clicked on)

-Average unsubscribe rate: 0.2% (a recipient has clicked to receive no more emails)
+- unsubscribe rate – 0.2% (a recipient has clicked to receive no more emails)

-Average bounce rate: 0.8% (an email that couldn’t be delivered, for various reasons)
+- bounce rate – 0.8% (an email that couldn’t be delivered, for various reasons)

 Some sectors perform even better.

-Open rates and click-throughs can be tracked to see who opens them.
+Open rates and click-throughs can be tracked and recorded recipient by recipient.